reimagined/resolve/docs/tutorial.md

 :::tip Read Model

-A Read Model is entity at the application's read side that answers data requests.
+A Read Model is a data model at the application's read side that answers data requests.
 A Read Model receives events and populates a persistent store based on event data.
 It then uses the collected data to build the requested data samples.

 :::